alexanderjr/GoogleMaps/README.md

 # GoogleMaps

-Simple code to set location in google maps.
+Simple code to set location in google maps, in this new release it's possible to put many markers on map

 Setup